kfix/ddcctl/README.md

 Caveats
 ----
 VGA cables seem to wreak havoc with DDC comms.
-Use DVI if you can.
+Use DVI ord DisplayPort if you can.
-I do not have DisplayPort or Thunderbolt hardware to test with yet.
+I do not have Thunderbolt hardware to test with yet.